kwcooper/kwcooper.github.io/_posts/2022-08-12-Finance-for-academics.md

 If you’ve never made a budget before, that’s always the first step to quantify your financial situation.
 At a high level, it all comes down to input vs output: how much are you earning vs how much are you spending?
 If the later exceeds the former, you either need to cut costs or find ways to increase your income.
 Otherwise, you can consider paying off debts or saving more.

 For me, I like to think about the biggest expenditures the most.
 How much am I paying for rent?
 What are my largest bills?
 What expenditures surprise me the most?
-[Economic psychology teaches us](https://medium.com/@kwcooper/save-money-close-deals-clip-coupons-the-science-of-decision-making-1ba38181fb71){:target="_blank"} that we’re likely to spend more time saving $1 on a cheeseburger, than on a car, despite the fact the amount is the same.
-Everyone harks on young folks for spending their money on “Avocados and Starbucks” but saving just $100 a month on rent or car payments can quickly absorb many of those types of discretionary costs.
+[Economic psychology teaches us](https://medium.com/@kwcooper/save-money-close-deals-clip-coupons-the-science-of-decision-making-1ba38181fb71){:target="_blank"} that we’re likely to spend more time saving $1 on a cheeseburger, than $1 on a car, despite the fact the amount is the same.
+Everyone harks on young folks for spending their money on “Avocados and Starbucks” but saving just $100 a month on rent or car payments can quickly absorb many of those types of small discretionary costs.

 ![XKCD-image](https://imgs.xkcd.com/comics/investing.png)